 This Hot Buttered Rum Batter is one of our favorite things to make in the winter.
 It’s a creamy blend of butter, sugar, vanilla ice cream, and spices that makes a delicious warm drink.

-» You might also like Winter Hot Chocolate Sharing Board and Warm Up With These Festive Hot Drinks.
+» You might also like Winter Hot Chocolate Sharing Board and Crock Pot Hot Chocolate.

 If you’ve never tried hot buttered rum, you absolutely should start right now with this recipe.
 We’ve tried a few different recipes and this one is always our favorite.
 Not surprising really, because it’s packed with sugar, but it’s a decadent treat you must have for the holidays.